cfengine/documentation/reference/functions/host2ip.markdown

 [%CFEngine_function_prototype(hostname)%]

 **Description:** Returns the primary name-service IP address for the named host `hostname`.
+If resolution fails, the input `hostname` is returned (for compatibility reasons).

 Uses whatever configured name service is used by the resolver library to translate `hostname` into an IP address.
 It will return an IPv6 address